Terms and conditions

 9.4.
 All intellectual property rights in any materials used in or provided during any event shall remain the property of AQA and you shall have no right or licence to use, adapt, copy or modify in any way such materials other than for non-commercial purposes during the course of teaching.

 9.5.
 If events are taking place at an AQA office, delegates are asked to note that:

 - On-site parking is not available at AQA offices and delegates are advised to allow sufficient time

 - How to find AQA

 9.6.
 Delegates are responsible for familiarising themselves with, and complying with, all health and safety requirements of the venue for any event.

 9.7.
 When booking a live online training event, you are agreeing that we can forward a delegate's email address to a trusted third party.
 They will only use it to send out a link for the live online training event and joining instructions.
 In booking you agree that we may record this online event and use recordings for training and quality purposes.

 9.8.
-Some school or college firewalls may direct emails from unknown addresses to the SPAM box instead of the correct IN box.
-To ensure that you receive the joining instructions for your live online event, please ask your IT department to make sure that your inbox will accept emails from the following domain '@insetonline.co.uk'.
+Some school or college firewalls may direct emails from unknown addresses to the spam folder instead of the correct inbox.
+To ensure that you receive the joining instructions for your live online event, please ask your IT department to make sure that your inbox will accept emails from the following domain: @insetonline.co.uk

 9.9.
 The computer you are using will need to have the most up to date version of Flash Player installed otherwise you will not be able to join the live online event.